protonemedia/laravel-splade-docs/table-exports.md

 }
 ```

-Of course, you may customize the export, or add multiple exports.
+Of course, you may customize the export or add multiple exports.

 ```php
 use Maatwebsite\Excel\Excel;